-- 5) A drain valve is provided for ease of removing the fluid media from the bath.
-Always use a container of adequate size to hold the FULL LOAD of fluid.
-Some oils are more easily drained at higher temperatures.
-(See caution note in next section.) - 6) The serial number is located on the right side of the back panel.
-When contacting an Authorized Service Center, use the serial number and model number. - 7) If the bath is supplied with a serial RS-232 interface, the interface cable attaches to the back of the bath at the connector labeled "RS-232". - 8) If the bath is supplied with a GPIB IEEE-488 interface, the interface cable attaches to the back of the bath at the connector labeled "IEEE-488".
+- 5) The serial number is located on the upper right corner of the back panel.
+When contacting an Authorized Service Center, use the serial number and model number. - 6) If the bath is supplied with a serial RS-232 interface, the interface cable attaches to the back of the bath at the connector labeled "RS-232". - 7) If the bath is supplied with a GPIB IEEE-488 interface, the interface cable attaches to the back of the bath at the connector labeled "IEEE-488".